-Community Transit's governing body is a Board of Directors consisting of nine voting members as follows: two members of the Snohomish County Council, two elected officials from cities Community Transit serves with populations 30,000 or more, three elected officials from cities Community Transit serves with populations between 10,000 and 30,000, and two elected officials from cities from cities Community Transit serves with populations serves with populations of less than 10,000.
+Community Transit's governing body is a Board of Directors consisting of nine voting members as follows: two members of the Snohomish County Council, two elected officials from cities Community Transit serves with populations 30,000 or more, three elected officials from cities Community Transit serves with populations between 10,000 and 30,000, and two elected officials from cities Community Transit serves with populations of less than 10,000.
 Terms of office are two years.